 9. Silenced (2011)

-Loosely based on true events and a controversial film, to begin with, ‘Silenced’ is set around a school of hearing-impaired children and a newly appointed teacher at the school – Kang In-ho.
+Loosely based on true events, ‘Silenced’ is set around a school of hearing-impaired children and a newly appointed teacher at the school, named Kang In-ho.
 As much as In-ho is excited to teach at the school, the students are reluctant to learn and are shying away from him.
 As In-ho digs deeper into the matter, he finds out that the teachers, including the principal, police, law-agencies, churches etc. are in cohorts and have been physically and sexually abusing the school kids for a long time.
 Anguished, In-ho teams up with a human rights activist to take on the corrupt, rotten system.
 ‘Silenced’ sparked controversy due to its sensitive subject and led to shutting down or probing of many schools across the nation for alleged abuse of kids.
 The movie was also a recipient of several awards at many international film festivals.

 8. Tae Guk Gi: The Brotherhood of War (2004)

 Who says only Hollywood can produce great war movies?
 This film is a damning indictment of the cost of war and draws parallels to ‘Saving Private Ryan’.
 The scale and ambition of this film are massive and it delivers on all fronts.
-The characters are given a more human touch than the pure ‘hero’ characters most Hollywood war movies portray which make for an engaging watch.
-The shaky camera movements at times can be slightly off-putting but they have got nothing on the breathtaking Korean war classic that this movie is.
+The characters are given a more human touch than the pure ‘hero’ characters most Hollywood war movies portray, which make for an engaging watch.
+The shaky camera movements at times can be slightly off-putting but overall, the movie is brilliant.

 7. The Handmaiden (2016)

-One of the latest films from the renowned Chan-wook Park (of ‘Oldboy’ fame), ‘The Handmaiden’ is much more than just an erotic thriller.
+One of the latest films from Chan-wook Park, ‘The Handmaiden’ is much more than just an erotic thriller.
 Sure, it can be classified as borderline soft-core pornography but this movie brings more than just that to the table.
-The gorgeous shots and camera angles in this film, just like most Chan-wook Park films will have the cinephiles drooling.
-The plot does seem slightly eccentric at times but that only adds to the mystical aura that the film exudes.
-The film is paced perfectly and never feels slow even for a second even with its 144 minutes of runtime.
+The gorgeous shots and camera angles, just like in all Chan-wook Park films, will have most cinephiles drooling.
+The plot does seem slightly weird at times but that only adds to the mystical aura that the film exudes.

 Read More: Best Korean Dramas